 Great transmitter strength and not too overwhelming for smaller dogs.

-The collar is the standard two-prong, and the power button is placed on the inside (so your dog can’t accidentally turn it off bu scratching or bumping against something).
-Easily adjustable so if your pup has anywhere from a 6-21″ neck, they’ll be well fit into the collar.
+The collar is the standard two-prong, and the power button is placed on the inside, so your dog can’t accidentally turn it off by scratching or bumping against something.
+The Stay and Play is easily adjustable, so if your pup has anywhere from a 6-21″ neck, they’ll be well fit into the collar.

 Pros